graphsense/graphsense-python/docs/EntitiesApi.md

     currency = "btc" # str | The cryptocurrency code (e.g., btc)
     entity = 67065 # int | The entity ID
-    exclude_best_address_tag = False # bool | Whether to exclude the best address tag (optional) if omitted the server will use the default value of False include_actors = False # bool | Whether to include the actors (optional) if omitted the server will use the default value of False
+    exclude_best_address_tag = False # bool | Whether to exclude the best address tag (optional) if omitted the server will use the default value of False include_actors = False # bool | Whether to include information about the actor behind the address (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: